Houston Personal Injury Attorney

 You may receive a settlement at this stage, or your negotiations may either not take place or end unsuccessfully.
 If this is the case, your lawsuit will proceed to trial and a judge and jury will hear the arguments of both sides.
 At the conclusion of your claim, the court will decide whether to award you a settlement and how much.
 A personal injury trial can last one day, a week, or longer, depending on your case.

-While the personal injury lawsuit process may seem lengthy, filing a claim is the only way you can secure compensation for your injuries.
+While the personal injury lawsuit process may seem lengthy, filing a claim is the only way you can secure maximum compensation for your injuries.
 If you accept a premature settlement lower than what you need to recover, you can face additional debt and hardship later on.
 Investing in a personal injury lawsuit now will protect your future interests, helping you pay for long-term medical care, supplement your income, and recover from your physical and emotional injuries.

 Protecting the Right to a Personal Injury Claim